bluepylons/Boston/Boston - Current design/CNC version/README.md

 Elecrow is a full-service PCB assembly shop, and one of the go-tos in the community for custom keyboard PCBs for the actual group buy sales.
 They can install any part (not just ones they stock) and generally have better quality surface finish, but is much slower (typically 3-4 week turn around time), and costs more (especially in small quantities).

-To order from Elecrow, you will need to email service@elecrow.com with the [Gerber](https://github.com/bluepylons/Boston/blob/main/Boston%20-%20Current%20design/PCB/V0.6.1D/Manufacturing%20files/Gerbers-V06-1D.zip) and [SMT](https://github.com/bluepylons/Boston/tree/main/Boston%20-%20Current%20design/PCB/V0.6.1D/Manufacturing%20files/Elecrow%20SMT%20files) files and request a quote. **Note - the Elecrow files have not been tested**
+To order from Elecrow, you will need to email service@elecrow.com with the Gerber files and the files from the "Elecrow SMT files" folder for your respective PCB.
+They will get back to you with a quote.

-On the [SMT file](https://github.com/bluepylons/Boston/tree/main/Boston%20-%20Current%20design/PCB/V0.6.1D/Manufacturing%20files/Elecrow%20SMT%20files), you will need to edit the first tab to specify your quantity, color, and surface finish.
+On the spreadsheet (.xlsx) file, you will need to edit the first tab to specify your quantity, color, and surface finish.
 Elecrow's available colors and surface finishes are posted on their [PCB ordering page](https://www.elecrow.com/pcb-manufacturing.html)

 ![Elecrow](https://github.com/bluepylons/Boston/blob/main/graphics/CNC%20ordering%20guide/Elecrow-specifications-CNC.png?raw=true)

-Elecrow will install the RGBLED (LED702), unlike JLCPCB, so you do not need to buy it separately and solder it on yourself.

 ## Through Hole parts on the Main PCB
-For both Elecrow and JLCPCB, you will need to solder on the through-hole parts for the PCB yourself.

 ### Reset Switch
+For JLCPCB, you will need to solder on the through-hole parts for the PCB yourself.
+Elecrow will solder this on for you, so this isn't necessary for Elecrow.

 The reset switch (next to the Right Shift key) uses a 5mm tall 6x6mm SPST NO through-hole tact switch.
 This is widely available from several vendors - I have used Wealth Metal [TC-0103](https://www.taydaelectronics.com/tact-switch-6x6mm-5mm-through-hole-spst-no.html), but TE 1825910-6, E-switch TL1105AF100Q, Omron B3F-1022, C&K PTS645SK50-2 LFS and numerous other parts should work (though it has not been tested).

-This is soldered onto the top side of the PCB, and is accessible through the plate when the Right Shift keycap is removed.
+This is soldered onto the top side of the PCB next toe the Right Shift key, and is accessible through the plate when the Right Shift keycap is removed.

 ### Encoder
 The encoder used is [Alps EC11E18244A5](https://octopart.com/ec11e18244a5-alps-757484?r=sp), the same one used on the Satisfaction75.
 Other EC11-style encoders may work, but may need changes to various QMK parameters (ENCODER_RESOLUTION in config.h, and possibly reversing ENCODERS_PAD_A and ENCODERS_PAD_B) to work correctly.